niranair/workshop/Assignment3.md

 The two methods that would be well suited for predicting future movement of malaria are the ARIMA and LSTM machine learning models.

 The ARIMA model is an Auto Regressive Integrated Moving average Model which is used to forecast future time points.
 AutoRegression calculates the weights for a variable based on past values of itself.
-The ARIMA model looks at trends between previous time points of itself and predicts future time points from the previous trends [9].
+The ARIMA model looks at trends between previous time points of itself and predicts future time points from the previous trends.
 The ARIMA is the most commonly used model because it accounts for the seasonality and transmissibility better than most models.
-Although, ARIMA models are limited by the assumption that there is a linear correlation structure [7].he ARIMA model is especially good for analyzing non-stationary time series data.
+Although, ARIMA models are limited by the assumption that there is a linear correlation structure.he ARIMA model is especially good for analyzing non-stationary time series data.
 Since the model is robust over fluctuating data, it is especially useful for modeling a disease such as malaria, that is seasonal.
-The ARIMA model “treats a data sequence for a given variable over time as a random sequence and uses a mathematical model to fit the data.”
+The ARIMA model “treats a data sequence for a given variable over time as a random sequence and uses a mathematical model to fit the data [1].”

 The seasonal ARIMA model is represented by ARIMA(p, d, q)(P, D, Q)S. P is represents the autoregressive part, D represents the order of differencing, Q represents the order of the moving average process, and S is the seasonal cycle.
-The equation below represents the written form of the ARIMA model.
+The equation below represents the written form of the ARIMA model [1].

 ![](arima_eq.png)

 The LSTM model is a Long Short Term Memory network which is a more advanced version of a Recurrent Neural Network.
 LSTMs yield more accurate results because more contextual information is available when making predictions.
 The four parts of the LSTM are the “ input gate, output gate, and forget gate that are non-linear summation units that control the activation of the cell.”
 The input gate takes in the information for the current cell.
 The forget gate multiplies the previous cell yielding a value from zero to one.
 This value indicates whether the given information should be “forgotten” or passed on as context for the next predictions.
 With this action, the LSTM is capable of keeping information for longer periods of time than an RNN.
 The output gate then takes this updated information and outputs it to the next cell.
-The activation function of the gate is a sigmoid function.
+The activation function of the gate is a sigmoid function [1].

 ![](lstm.png)